cosmos/sdk-tutorials/ida-customizations/ida-course/0-blockchain-basics/3-managed.md

 <HighlightBox type="info">

 Blockchain technology changes fast, but the basics are here to stay.
-This video provides a quick introduction to the basic concepts that underpin blockchain, including how data is encoded in transactions and added to a block, and how blocks and transactions spread through a network.
+This video provides a quick introduction to the concepts that underpin blockchain, including how data is encoded in transactions and added to a block, and how blocks and transactions spread through a network.

 <YoutubePlayer videoId="s1ZUe7aBAE4"/>